 Federal Subsidized Stafford LoanA subsidized loan is awarded on the basis of financial need.
 If a student qualifies for this loan, the Federal government pays the interest for the entire time the student is in school and for an additional six months after the last date of attendance.

 Other Aid Programs

-Students attending California Aeronautical University may, if eligible, receive funds to meet educational costs from the Veterans Education Benefits, Bureau of Indian Affairs, Division of Vocational Rehabilitation, Employee Tuition Reimbursement, JTPA, and other organizations and agencies providing scholarships and grants.
+Students attending California Aeronautical University may, if eligible, receive funds to meet educational costs from the Veterans Education Benefits, Employee Tuition Reimbursement, and other organizations and agencies providing scholarships and grant

 Resources for Active Military, Veterans and Families

 We are grateful to you and your family members for your service to our country.
 Let us help you make that next step toward a rewarding civilian career.